 UPDATE: The Giants won 12-6, behind Jamey Wright’s strong outing.
 The starting outfield of Bonds, Finley and Alou made history as the oldest ever, and Tim Hudson failed to strike out a batter for just the second time ever.
 Bonds is off to a slow start, but he still has an OBP just under .500 with all the walks.

-Lest anyone think that I am alone in my ponderings, or whether my concerns about how the major media outlets are handling the “steroids scandal” are based in the real world; here’s Verducci, the guy who started it all, answering his emails, (not mine anymore, by the way):
+Lest anyone think that I am alone in my ponderings, or whether my concerns about how the major media outlets are handling the “steroids scandal” are based in the real world; here’s Verducci, the guy who started it all, , (not mine anymore, by the way):

 You’re the reason Barry Bonds is a circus.
 What about that as a story: the media swelling up the Bonds story.
 He wasn’t the only one doing ‘roids — half the league was in 2001 (including pitchers).